finomen/nf-blog/content/posts/network.md

 }
 ```

+#### Wireless Access Point Configuration

-Now to configure Wi-Fi we need to add certificates
+To configure this device as a controlled access point (CAP) managed by our CAPsMAN controller, we first need to obtain certificates for secure communication:
 **cap.tf**
 ```terraform
 data "routeros_ip_addresses" "mgmtip" {